pkong0414/IEEE-ICMLA-2019-PIDP-Challenge/README.md

 ### Codes

 The python notebook file PIDP_v1_0.ipynb has the code to: 1) load the dataset (sample dataset by default), 2) build a small ConvNet (an example model), 3) train and validate the model, and 4) evaluate the model on the Test dataset.

+### Building 3D Models using the predicted distances

-See the folder “building_models” for the code examples to building three dimensional models using CONFOLD [8] and for evaluating using ConEva [9].
+The folder “how_to_build_models” in the this GitHub repository contains the code examples to build three dimensional models and to evaluate the models against the true/correct structures.

 ## How Did We Prepare the Dataset?

-Please refer to the GitHub repository for the details about this dataset preparation.
+Please refer to the GitHub repository for the details about dataset preparation.

 ## Submission